aurelien-boch/starter-next-trpc/readme.md

 1. Clone the repository
 2. Run `yarn install`
-3. Run `docker-compose up db` to start the database
+3. Run `docker compose up db` to start the database
 4. Run `yarn workspace api run start` to start the tRPC development server
 5. Run `yarn workspace frontend run dev` to start the Next.js development server
 6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.